Home | Psychology of Wellness | Human Flourishing | Personal Development | Empowered to Change

 Powerful cognitive efforts manipulate feeling of emotion, perhaps completely dismissing the underlying stirs for action; but momentary mental deceptions, leading away from reality, come at a high future cost.
 A house of comfort built on a crumbling foundation of falsehood condemns the structure to eventual fall.
 Reality can be ignored but not dismissed.

-"We may mitigate anger through acknowledging the complexity of causes; but we are still hurt when kicked, robbed or cheated.
-We don’t deserve to be victimized, suffering from the hands of another, even when their behaviors may partially be blamed on deeper societal ills."
+"We may mitigate anger through acknowledging the complexity of causes; but we are still hurt when kicked, robbed or cheated."

 Usually, we’re not helpless; there are avenues of escape.

-When others’ behaviors obviously cause suffering, we easily miss the more subtle roles we contribute to perpetuating the unhealthy cycle.
+When others’ behaviors cause suffering, we easily miss the subtle roles we contributed to perpetuating of the unhealthy cycle.
 We don’t overtly choose to suffer; but often silently consent to the suffering.
 Sometimes the destroying villains disrupting our lives are obvious—an abusing spouse.
 Other times the villain, hiding in the shadows of our heart, goes unrecognized.
 Villains such as sloth, greed, lust, envy, gluttony, wrath and pride may poison motivations, leading us down the destructive paths of unfulfilling futures.

 We hope for brighter tomorrows.
 We magnify our temporary escapes from monotony as long-term growth, delaying more effortful work.
 But life has an ebb and flow of good and bad.
 A string of enjoyable days may signal change but likely is simply a mirage—the magical thinking of a justifying mind.
 Just as the hull of the infamous Titanic momentarily righted itself once the submerged regions of the vessel ripped free; but the broken remains of the ship quickly took on water and sank with the rest.
 We also ignore signs of impending doom because our sinking ship momentarily appears to float.